Pixelopus

-Pixelopus is an American video game developer based in San Mateo, California, It was established in 2014 as an in-house studio for Sony Interactive Entertainment.
-The studio worked on games including Entwined.
-Their second game Concrete Genie was announced on 30 October 2017 and released on 8 October 2019.
+PixelOpus was an American video game developer based in San Mateo, California, It was established in 2014 as a first-party developer for Sony Interactive Entertainment.
+The studio's debut game, Entwined, was released the same year.
+Their second and ultimately last game, Concrete Genie, was announced on October 30, 2017 and released on October 8, 2019.

+In May 2023, it was announced that the studio would be closing on June 2, 2023.